-Dr. Seifert specializes in the assessment and treatment of individuals who are at risk for violence and those who are emotionally disturbed, behaviorally disordered, victimized, delinquent, and/or suffering from attachment disorders.
-Frequently called upon by national television networks to discuss violence and mental health, Dr. Seifert has interviewed on Anderson Cooper 360 on CNN, the Huffington Post Live, Discovery ID, Fox News, and CBC in Canada.
+Dr. Seifert specializes in the prevention of acts of violence, and the assessment, and treatment of individuals who are at risk for violence.
+Frequently called upon by national television networks to discuss violence prevention and mental health issues, Dr. Seifert has interviewed on Understanding and preventing violence on Anderson Cooper 360 on CNN, the Huffington Post Live, Discovery ID, Fox News, and CBC in Canada.
 She has appeared on numerous radio shows and local television programs.

-As an expert contributor for Psychology Today, Dr. Seifert authors the “Stop the Cycle” blog, which has amassed over 180,000 views in the past two years, and 25,000 alone between May 1, 2014 and June 30, 2014.
-She has published more than 50 articles in various publications and websites and has been interviewed for countless more.
-Her expertise has appeared on The Daily Beast and Yahoo News and major U.S. dailies such as the Washington Post, Hartford Courant, and the Baltimore Sun.
+As an expert contributor for Psychology Today, Dr. Seifert authors the “Stop the Cycle” blog on Psychology Today, which has amassed over 1 Million reads.
+Interviews demonstrating her expertise in violence prevention appeared on The Daily Beast and Yahoo News, the Washington Post, Hartford Courant, and the Baltimore Sun.
 She has become the "go-to" source for news outlets covering incidents of multi-victim violence.
 Dr. Seifert also appeared in the second season of the television documentary series on LME entitled Killer Kids, providing expert analysis on a case of horrific violence committed by young people.

-Dr. Seifert has lectured internationally and is a highly sought after speaker to address conventions, discussion forums, and gatherings of mental health, crimi- nal justice, and education professionals.
-She has spoken in Italy, Canada, the Netherlands, and across the United States.
-Select conferences and events include Maryland Psychological Association Annual Conference, Pennsylvania’s NAMI Cherry Blossom Charity Ball, and the Conference on the Federal Response to Reducing Gun Violence, which took place following the Sandy Hook tragedy and was headlined by Vice President Joe Biden.
+Dr. Seifert has lectured internationally and is a highly sought after speaker to address conventions, discussion forums, and gatherings of mental health, criminal justice, and education professionals.
+She appeared at the Conference on the Federal Response to Reducing Gun Violence, which took place in Sandy Hook and was headlined by Vice President Joe Biden.